2 Million Dogs

 Karyn’s background is in Information technology.
 Her entire professional career has been spent designing voice automated technology in the banking industry.
 But her passion is her love of animals.
 In 2007, she read an article about a local pet rescue, Young at Heart.
 They are the only senior pet rescue in the Chicagoland area.
 Their mission is to rescue and rehome senior dogs and cats that, through no fault of their own, have ended up on death row simply because they are old or their bodies have been stricken with cancer.
 She immediately joined as a volunteer and within a year was elected to their executive board of directors and has been on the board and a major contributor ever since.

 In 2008 when her beloved dog was diagnosed with Lymphoma, she devoted all her time researching and learning about canine cancer, the possible environmental and nutritional causes, and the various treatments available.
-Through her research, Karyn found and joined forces with 2 Million Dogs to help educate the public about this deadly disease and raise funds for comparative research.
+Through her research, Karyn found and joined forces with Puppy Up to help educate the public about this deadly disease and raise funds for comparative research.

-In 2011, Karyn brought 2 Million Dogs to Chicago by organizing a walk that brought in $15k that contributed towards Princeton University’s Molecular Study of Canine Mammary Tumor Development and Progression.
+In 2011, Karyn brought Puppy Up Dogs to Chicago by organizing a walk that brought in $15k that contributed towards Princeton University’s Molecular Study of Canine Mammary Tumor Development and Progression.

 Karyn’s breadth of knowledge combined with her business expertise and passion for the cause are essential elements to a successful organization.